derrh/CarND-P2/README.md

 | Speed limit (30km/h) | 0.00000 |
 | Speed limit (60km/h) | 0.00000 |
 | Speed limit (100km/h) | 0.00000 |

+I had great success with the real world examples.
+I think that the reason they did so well is because I chose clear images with good color saturation and cropped the images such that the signs are prominent and centered.
+In my case all 7 of the images I tried were correctly classified.